icco/sohipithurts/README.md

 ## Basic Concept

 How do you take an emotion and present it as an interactive story?

 Emotion of the day: Forever Alone.

 ### General Story

+Sitting at a bench.